Morning Devil’s Advocates

 16:25 – 16:45

-At the end of 2017, Chancellor Philip Hammond announced the launch of an action plan to unlock over £20bn of new investment in scale-up projects, including support for pension funds to provide long-term investment as part of this innovation push.
-The government also committed to publish a new long-term strategy to ensure that the UK asset management industry continues to thrive and deliver the best possible outcomes for investors and the UK economy.
-This includes steps to improve skills, harness financial technology solutions, bring innovative investment strategies into the mainstream and continuing a coordinated programme of international engagement.
-Our speaker will discuss the opportunities this initiative presents for DB plans and how asset managers are responding.
+At the end of 2017 the government announced it wants pension funds to provide long-term investment as part of an innovation push.
+It also said it will publish a new long-term strategy to ensure that the UK asset management industry continues to thrive and deliver the best possible outcomes for investors and the UK economy.
+This will include taking steps to improve skills, harness financial technology solutions, bring innovative investment strategies into the mainstream and continue “a coordinated programme of international engagement”.
+Our speaker will discuss this initiative in relation to opportunities to leverage technological innovation in US property investments.

 16:45 – 17:25

-Panel: Consequences of CETV Transfers for the Investment Portfolio
+Panel: Consequences of CETV Transfers for Funding and the Investment Portfolio

 David Fairs Executive Director for Regulatory Policy, Analysis and Advice,